-The theoretical (classical) probability of an event E, written as P(E), 2. is defined as

-Number of outcomes favourable to E

-$P(E) = \frac{\text{Number of outcomes favourable to E}}{\text{Total number of all possible outcomes of the experiment}}$ where we assume that the outcomes of the experiment are equally likely.
+- 1. We have dealt with experimental probability and theoretical probability. - 2.
+The theoretical (classical) probability of an event E, written as P(E), is defined as - Number of outcomes favourable to E - $P(E) = \frac{1}{\text{Total number of all possible outcomes of the experiment}}$ where we assume that the outcomes of the experiment are equally likely.

-- The probability of a sure event (or certain event) is 1.
-3. - 4 The probability of an impossible event is 0. - 5.
-The probability of an event E is P(E) and P(E) is a number such that $0 \le P(E) \le 1$ - An event having only one outcome is called an elementary event.
-The sum of the probabilities of all the elementary events of an experiment is 1. - For any event E, $P(E) + P(\overline{E}) = 1$, where \overline{E} stands for 'not E'.
-E and \overline{E} are called 7. complementary events. - Some more terms used in the chapter are given below:
+- 3. The probability of a sure event (or certain event) is 1. - 4.
+The probability of an impossible event is 0. - 5.
+The probability of an event E is a number P(E) such that $0 \le P(E) \le 1$ - 6.
+An event having only one outcome is called an elementary event.
+The sum of the probabilities of all the elementary events of an experiment is 1. - 7.
+For any event E, P (E) + P (\overline{E}) = 1, where \overline{E} stands for 'not E'.
+E and \overline{E} are called complementary events. - 8.
+Some more terms used in the chapter are given below:

 Random experiment : For random experiments, the results are known well in advance, but the result of the specific performance cannot be predicted.
 Equally likely events : Two or more events are said to be equally likely if each one of them has an equal chance of occurrance.

-Mutually Exclusive events: Two or more events are mutually exclusive if the occurrence of each event prevents the every other event.

-: Two or more events are said to be exhaustive, if the union of Exhaustive events their outcomes is the entire sample space.
+Mutually Exclusive events : Two or more events are mutually exclusive if the occurrence of each event prevents the every other event.
+Complementary events : Consider an event has few outcomes.
+Event of all other outcomes in the sample survey which are not in the favourable event is called Complementary event.
+Exhaustive events : All the events are exhaustive events if their union is the sample space.
+Sure events : The sample space of a random experiment is called sure or certain event as any one of its elements will surely occur in any trail of the experiment.

-: Two events are said to be complementary, if they are mutually exclusive Complementary events and also exhaustive.
-(OR) Two events are said to be complementary if occurrence of an event prevents the occurrence of the other and the union of their outcomes is the entire sample space.

-: An event which will definitely occur is called a sure event.
-And its Sure events probability is 1 (one) space.

 Impossible event : An event which cannot occur on any account is called an impossible event.

-Statistics
+CHAPTER 14 Statistics